-7 ways PR differs from advertising
+7 Ways PR differs from advertising

 1. Credibility:

-Paying for space either in the form of advertising or advertorials has a direct impact on your credibility in the mind of the target audience.
+Paying for space either in the form of advertising or advertorials has a direct impact on your credibility in the mind of your target audience.
 If your marketing message has clearly been paid for, it will command less trust than an article published independently in the media.

 2. Stories: